-It is important to take a complete ecosystem approach to ensure that the most appropriate suite of actions can be implemented at any given location.
-By taking this holistic approach, wider benefits can be achieved, additional funding made available and shared objectives more readily realised.
+It is important to take a more-complete ecosystem approach to ensure that the most appropriate suite of actions can be implemented at any given location.
+By taking this holistic approach, wider expertise can be brought inbenefits can be achieved, additional funding made available and shared objectives more readily realised.